six mindsets for co-design

 3 offering generous hospitality

-Hospitality can start with simple things such as knowing people’s names, ensuring warm hellos and goodbyes, or offering a cup of tea.
+Hospitality can be simple things such as knowing people’s names, ensuring warm hellos and goodbyes, or offering a cup of tea.
 While hospitality isn’t complicated, it’s often missing from co-design and engagement.
-When we offer hospitality (giving before we get) people show up and often keep showing up.
+When we offer hospitality (giving before we get) people can show up and often keep showing up.
 When we know we’re cared about we tend to give more of ourselves.

 only saying ‘this is a safe space’ doesn’t make it safe